wohaco/despace/mariner_10.md

 The spacecraft passed Venus on February 5, 1974, the closest approach being 5 768 km at 17:01 UTC ([EVN‑005](venus.md)).
 Mariner 10 had a camera.
 As Mariner 10 veered around Venus, from the planet’s night side to daylight, the cameras snapped the probe’s first image of Venus, showing an illuminated arc of clouds over the north pole emerging from darkness ([EVN‑008](venus.md)).

-Earth occultation occurred between 17:07 UT & 17:11 UTC, during which the spacecraft transmitted X-band radio waves through Venus’ atmosphere ([EVN‑078](venus.md)), gathering data on cloud structure ([EVN‑016](venus.md)) & temperature.
+Earth occultation occurred between 17:07 UT & 17:11 UTC, during which the spacecraft transmitted X‑band radio waves through Venus’ atmosphere ([EVN‑078](venus.md)), gathering data on cloud structure ([EVN‑016](venus.md)) & temperature.
 Although Venus’s cloud cover is nearly featureless in visible light, it was discovered that extensive cloud detail could be seen through Mariner’s ultraviolet camera filters.
 The spacecraft continued photographing Venus until February 13 ([EVN‑093](venus.md)).
 Among the encounter’s 4 165 acquired photographs, one resulting series of images captured a thick & distinctly patterned ([EVN‑017](venus.md)) atmosphere making a full revolution every four days ([EVN‑011](venus.md)), just as terrestrial observations had suggested.

 The mission revealed the composition ([EVN‑014](venus.md)) & meteorological nature ([EVN‑074](venus.md)) of Venus’ atmosphere.
 Data from the radio science experiment measured the extent to which radio waves passing through the atmosphere were refracted, which was used to calculate the density, pressure, & temperature of the atmosphere at any given altitude ([EVN‑010](venus.md)).
 Overall, atmospheric temperature is higher closer to the planet’s surface, but Mariner 10 found four altitudes where the pattern was reversed, which could signify the presence of a layer of clouds.
 The inversions occurred at the 56, 61, 63, & 81 km levels.
 The ultraviolet spectrometers identified the chemical substances that comprise Venus’ atmosphere ([EVN‑077](venus.md)).
 The elevated concentration of atomic oxygen in the upper atmosphere showed that the atmosphere is stratified into upper & lower layers that do not mix with each other; photographs of the upper & lower cloud layers corroborated this hypothesis.
 Mariner 10’s ultraviolet photographs were an invaluable information source for studying the churning clouds of Venus’ atmosphere ([EVN‑016](venus.md)).
 The mission researchers believed the cloud features they photographed were located in the stratosphere & upper troposphere, created by condensation; they also concluded that the contrast between darker & lighter features was due to differences in the cloud’s absorptivity of UV light ([EVN‑035](venus.md)).
 The subsolar region was of particular interest: as the sun is straight overhead, it imparts more solar energy to this area than other part of the planet.
 Compared to the rest of the planet’s atmosphere, the subsolar region was highly active & irregular.
 "Cells" of air lifted by convection, each up to 500 km wide, were observed forming & dissipating within the span of a few hours; some had polygonal outlines ([EVN‑011](venus.md)).